Why Getting Out of Your Comfort Zone Feels So Hard

 - Automates behavior

-This means that even when a habit isn’t serving you anymore, it can still feel “normal” and automatic, which makes it easy to continue without questioning it.
+That means even when a habit is no longer helping you, it can still feel normal and automatic, making it easy to keep doing without stopping to question it.

-So if your current habits are more aligned with comfort than growth, your brain will naturally keep pulling you back there — not because it’s the best option, but because it’s the most familiar one.
+So if your current habits are more connected to comfort than growth, your brain will naturally keep pulling you back toward them—not because they’re the best choice, but because they’re the most familiar.

 Why Your Brain Prefers Short-Term Comfort Over Long-Term Gain

-Another reason getting out of your comfort zone feels so hard comes down to how your brain handles time.
+Another reason it feels difficult to get out of your comfort zone is the way your brain thinks about time.

 This means:

-So even when you logically understand that growth is beneficial, your brain responds more strongly to what you’re experiencing right now than to what might happen later.
+So even when you know that growth is good for you, your brain reacts more strongly to what you’re feeling right now than to what could happen in the future.

 The Illusion That “More Information” Will Help